 Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
 Pierce College Campus Safety Officers regularly patrol the campuses and report malfunctioning lights and other unsafe conditions to the Facilities Department for correction.
-Employees may report equipment problems to Facilities through the on-line work order system located on the College Intranet, other members of the college community may report facilities issues directly to Campus Safety.
+Employees may report e q u i p m e n t problems to Facilities through the on-line work order system located on the College Intranet, other members of the college community may report facilities issues directly to Campus Safety.

-The Center for Global Scholars (CGS), a student housing facility, is not patrolled by the Campus Safety Department.
+The Center for Global Scholars (CGS) student housing facility parking lots are patrolled by the Fort Steilacoom Campus Safety Department.
 Lakewood Police Department has access to the facility and pays extra attention to the site when patrolling the area.
 CGS is a fully secured facility, surrounded by a secured gate and equipped with 24 hour surveillance cameras.
 The gate and doors to the facility may only be accessed by key or access card.